 Best Bang for the Buck

-When it comes to performance-to-price ratio, our Best Buy Award winner gets it done.
-The Sawyer Mini only costs $25, lasts for 100,000 gallons, and is one of the lightest and smallest treatment methods reviewed.
+Providing the ultimate price-to-performance ratio, the Sawyer Mini is leagues ahead.
+When it comes to performance-to-price ratio, our Best Buy Award winner is leagues ahead.
+Costing only $25, it will last for 100,000 gallons, and is one of the lightest and smallest treatment methods reviewed.
 At 1.4 ounces for the filter, or a total of 2.4 ounces if you carry the straw attachment and a 16 oz soft bottle, this filter is light.
-Versatile for several different uses, we like the Mini over the LifeStraw, which can only be used as a straw.
-The Mini can be used as a straw to drink from a source, it can be screwed onto a small-mouthed bottle to drink from, or it can be attached inline to a hydration bladder hose.
+We like the Mini over the LifeStraw, which can only be used as a straw.
+More versatile, the Mini can be used as a straw to drink from a source, it can be screwed onto a small-mouthed bottle to drink from, or it can be attached inline to a hydration bladder hose.
 At this price and weight, there is no reason not to protect yourself from possible water contaminants while in the backcountry.

 Doesn't treat large quantities well

 Needs regular backflushing or gets hard to use